Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Interpreting the full spin-orbit Fokker-Planck equation, the full spin-orbit stochastic ODE system and the full Bloch equation

-Finallly, by the above interpretation of the full spin-orbit Fokker-Planck equation, (\ref{eq:new2.44vvanewfinal}), we can interprete the terms of the full Bloch equation, (\ref{eq:new2.44vcdc0}), as well.
-In fact using that (\ref{eq:new2.44vcdc0}) is equal to (\ref{eq:new2.44vcdc0newnew}) and using the derivation of the full spin-orbit Fokker-Planck equation, in Section 9, we see by the above interpretation of (\ref{eq:new2.44vvanewfinal}) that the first and second terms on the rhs of (\ref{eq:new2.44vcdc0newnew}) encapsulate the radiative depolarization effect, that the third and fifth terms on the rhs of (\ref{eq:new2.44vcdc0newnew}) encapsulate the Sokolov-Ternov effect and that the fourth term on the rhs of (\ref{eq:new2.44vcdc0newnew}) encapsulates the Baier-Katkov correction whereas the sixth term on the rhs of (\ref{eq:new2.44vcdc0newnew}) encapsulates, by an earlier remark, the kinetic polarization effect.
+Using the derivation of the full spin-orbit Fokker-Planck equation, in Section 9, we see by the interpretation of (\ref{eq:new2.44vvanewfinal}) in Section 16.1 that the first and second terms on the rhs of (\ref{eq:new2.44vcdc0newnew}) encapsulate the radiative depolarization effect, that the third and fifth terms on the rhs of (\ref{eq:new2.44vcdc0newnew}) encapsulate the Sokolov-Ternov effect and that the fourth term on the rhs of (\ref{eq:new2.44vcdc0newnew}) encapsulates the Baier-Katkov correction whereas the sixth term on the rhs of (\ref{eq:new2.44vcdc0newnew}) encapsulates the kinetic polarization effect.